syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

 # Legend in ##Platform_Name## HeatMap Chart Component

 The legend is used to provide the information about the heat map cell.
-You can enable the legend by setting the [visible](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapLegendSettings~Visible.html) property to true.
+You can enable the legend by setting the [visible](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapLegendSettings~Visible.html) property to **true**.

 {% if page.publishingplatform == "aspnet-core" %}